Pawsitivity Service Dogs

 • Training other service dog providers:

-Pawsitivity offers training programs for other service dog providers.
-These programs teach providers how to train service dogs and how to work effectively with people with disabilities.
-Our training curriculum is so widely respected that our textbook, Service Dogs: The Rescue and Training of Heroes, won the Midwest Book Award in 2016.
+We teach other providers how to train service dogs and how to work effectively with people with disabilities.
+Our curriculum is also reflected in our award-winning textbook, Service Dogs: The Rescue and Training of Heroes (2016 Midwest Book Award).

 • Helping rescues: